gvwilson/thirdbit/src/2026/05/05/philanthrocapitalism.md

 intellectual property waivers for low-income countries, and global health system priorities.
-The fact that this power was exercised with what donors believe are good intentions does not chnage the fact that they lack the democratic legitimacy of public institutions.
+The fact that this power was exercised with what donors believe are good intentions does not change the fact that they lack the democratic legitimacy of public institutions.

 *[see the whole series](@root/sdgc/) · [email me](mailto:gvwilson@third-bit.com?subject=SDGC)*